Hutzpah or faux pas? Why CAGE distance important for overseas cyber products launching in the US

 Is Sunday a work day?

-Are you perhaps burning out US staff and customers with your local practices and hourly status checks?
+Are you perhaps burning out US staff and customers with odd business practices and hourly status checks?

-What exposure do you have to new, team-based, complex, and long sales cycles compared to older, simpler, and likely relationship driven and typical in-quarter past local sales?
+What exposure do you have to team-based, complex, and long hunting sales cycles here compared to simple farming deals back home where you know the execs personally?

-Getting the sales is the first part — when will you actually be paid?
+Getting to the technical yes is just the first part — when will you actually be paid?
+What are the contracting, certification, or FOCI legal barriers?

 These are just personal thoughts based on years of working with hot US and overseas cybersecurity companies expanding in the US market.
-The successful ones are those that have closed the CAGE gap.
+The successful ones are those that have closed that CAGE gap.

 Originally published at https://medium.com on September 18, 2020.